 - Used in the invention of the fuel cell enabling space to be conquered and man’s journey to the moon to be accomplished.

-Pros and cons of Platinum
+Pros and Cons of Platinum

 Platinum conjures up expense, luxury and the greater things in life: Platinum credit cards, A music album that’s gone platinum, 70 years of marriage is a Platinum wedding anniversary.
 Its connotation with such things is not an accident.
 It is the rarest of all precious metals and its rarity in nature only makes it more desirable.
-However , just like every coin with two sides, platinum also has some advantages and disadvantages.
+However, just like every coin with two sides, platinum also has some advantages and disadvantages.

-- Platinum is extremely durable and robust so it as an excellent choice for jewellery that is worn on a daily basis.
+- Platinum is extremely durable and robust so it is an excellent choice for jewellery that is worn on a daily basis.
 It retains its perfect look as compared to other metals because it can tolerate extreme temperatures.

 - It is hypo-allergenic so can be worn on the body or within the body with no adverse side effects.